viviantajohnson/rpractice/README.md

 # The LSD Lab Guide to R

 ## Welcome to the Language & Social Dynamics (LSD) Lab R Guide!
-This repository provides everything a new R user needs to get up and running, including installing the software,learning the RStudio interface, and basic analyses like descriptive statistics, correlations, t-tests, and simple data transformations.
+This repository provides everything a new R user needs to get up and running, including installing the software,learning the RStudio interface, and basic analyses including descriptive statistics and correlations.
+T-tests and simple data transformations will be added soon.

 ### What’s in This Repository?
 This repo includes: